SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 **What it shows:** The winners of the greatest comeback in tourism history - who not only survived but thrived

 **The Victory Parade:**
-> *"By 2024, the EU27 tourism landscape had been transformed.
+> *"By 2024, the European Union tourism landscape had been transformed.
 This chart reveals the new hierarchy of European tourism—countries that didn't just recover, but emerged stronger than ever.
 The green bars tell stories of innovation, adaptation, and remarkable resilience."*

 **The Champions' Stories:**